oniani/frames/README.md

-# miniframes
+# Frames
-Minimal DataFrames in Haskell
+Data frames in Haskell.